-Regional Wastewater Management Study
+Regional Wastewater Management Plan

 The Eastern Water Utility Coordinating Committee (WUCC) geographically covers municipalities that are member of SCCOG and the Northeastern Connecticut Council of Governments (NECCOG).
 The Eastern WUCC is a planning body comprised of every public water system in eastern Connecticut, as well as SCCOG and NECCOG.
 Organized under the Connecticut Department of Public Health, the Eastern WUCC is required by State statute to complete a Coordinated Water System Plan (CWSP) by May 2018.
 Eastern WUCC meeting information is posted to the Meetings page.
 Comprehensive information regarding the State’s three WUCCs is available from the Connecticut Department of Public Health.